Are you eligible for Access to Leeds?

 How to apply

-If you meet two or more of the above eligibility criteria you should download and complete an application form.
+If you meet two or more of the above eligibility criteria you should download and complete an application form, which will be available from mid-September 2016.
 Ideally this should be done as soon as you submit your UCAS application.

 If you are applying under the household income criteria and have not received the 16-19 Bursary Fund or free school meals, you must also complete a declaration of household income form

 Your Access to Leeds application must be supported by a referee, preferably a teacher or tutor, who will need to complete a section on your application form.
-You can download a referee help sheet for additional information.
 Applying directly to the scheme will enable your referee to provide additional details on your circumstances to support your application.

 If you are successful in receiving a course offer, you will receive an Access to Leeds offer alongside your standard course offer